SumoLogic/sumologic-documentation/docs/get-started/manage-account.md

   Keyboard shortcuts are disabled when typing in the [search text box].
   :::

-- **Automatically run the search after selecting it from a list of saved searches.** Keep this option selected if you'd like to run a saved search as soon as you select it.
+- **Automatically run the search after selecting it from a list of saved searches.** Keep this option selected if you would like to run a saved search as soon as you select it.
 Deselect the option if you would like to start the search manually.
 - **Show confirmation dialog when closing a search tab.** On the Search page, if you want to be prompted with a confirmation dialog before you can close a search tab, select this check box.
 - **Automatically open the search autocomplete dialog when editing.
-Use `<Esc>` or `<Alt>` `<Space>` to open it manually).** Keep this option selected if you'd like to open the [search autocomplete] dialog when you are editing a query.
+Use `<Esc>` or `<Alt>` `<Space>` to open it manually).** Keep this option selected if you would like to open the [search autocomplete] dialog when you are editing a query.
 Deselect the option to disable the search autocomplete dialog.
 - **On login, reopen the tabs from your previous session**.
 If you want to reopen the tabs from your previous session when you login to a new session, select this checkbox.
 - **Log Search Query editing.** Select one of the following options: